-I’m a UX Designer living near Cambridge, UK.
+I’m a Product Manager and UX Designer living near Cambridge, UK.
 I love solving complex problems and designing products and services that make peoples’ lives easier.
-I’m currently a User Experience Designer at EMBL-EBI, working on making bioscience research easier to access.
+I’m currently a Product Manager at EMBL-EBI, working on making life sciences research literature and data easier to access.

 I’ve used this blog to reflect on my experiences as a researcher, designer and manager, and share what I’ve learned along the way.

 I love helping to build UX communities.
 I’ve co-organised the Cambridge Usability Group, a local UX meetup, since 2009.
 This blog has taken a bit of a back seat since I got involved in co-organising conferences.
-I helped establish Service Design in Government in 2014 and I also co-organise UX Cambridge and UX Scotland with the amazing team at Software Acumen.
+I helped establish Service Design in Government in 2014 and I’ve also co-organised UX Cambridge and UX Scotland with the amazing team at Software Acumen.

 I enjoy public speaking and from time to time I speak at events and run workshops.